MicrosoftDocs/dataexplorer-docs/data-explorer/double-encryption.md

 •	Enabling double encryption is possible only during cluster creation.
 •	Once infrastructure encryption is enabled on your cluster, **you cannot disable it**.
 •	This capability is available only in regions in which infrastructure encryption is supported in Azure.
-Please see [storage infrastructure encryption](https://docs.microsoft.com/en-us/azure/storage/common/infrastructure-encryption-enable) for more details.
+For more information, see [storage infrastructure encryption](https://docs.microsoft.com/en-us/azure/storage/common/infrastructure-encryption-enable).

 # [Azure portal](#tab/portal)